sdondley/ClimateChangeChat/perl.md

     * or let me know if you think I fucked up this simple tutorial

 ## Advanced set up
-* If you want the lsp to do cooler stuff and set up maps and better code completion and snippets, follow these steps:
+* If you want the lsp to do cooler stuff and set up maps and have fancier code completion and snippets, follow these steps:

 ### Step 1: Do steps 1 and 2 in the basic setup above